Building AI-Powered Analytics Dashboards

 Building AI-powered dashboards requires architectural thinking beyond traditional BI systems:

 Real-time data ingestion: Static daily or weekly updates are inadequate for anomaly detection.
 Modern architectures ingest data continuously, enabling real-time or near-real-time analysis.
+When you're building AI pipelines at enterprise scale, understanding how to structure this data architecture is essential to building effective AI pipelines.
 Event streaming platforms (Kafka, Pulsar) feed raw data into analytics systems where it's immediately available for analysis.

 Feature engineering pipelines: Raw data isn't ready for analysis.
 Feature engineering pipelines transform raw data into features AI systems use: rolling averages, growth rates, seasonal decomposition, comparative metrics.
 These pipelines run continuously, ensuring dashboards always have fresh, properly-calculated features.